fhemsher/SVG-Exoplanets/README.md

 3000 Stars and their Exoplanets

-Zoom into interactive universe to the surface of each star.
+Zoom into interactive universe to the surface of each star, its exoplanets, & moons.

 ![](http://svgDiscovery.com/N/Exoplanet/typicalStar.png)